microsoft/debug-adapter-protocol/specification.md

   /**
    * An optional expression that controls how many hits of the breakpoint are
    * ignored.
-   * The backend is expected to interpret the expression as needed.
+   * The debug adapter is expected to interpret the expression as needed.
    * The attribute is only honored by a debug adapter if the capability
    * 'supportsHitConditionalBreakpoints' is true.
    */